danielhrisca/asammdf/README.rst

     * Pandas data frames are good if all the channels have the same time based
     * a measurement will usually have channels from different sources at different rates
     * the *Signal* class facilitates operations with such channels

+ * graphical interface to visualize channels and perform operations with the files

 Major features not implemented (yet)